Scope and arrangement

 1980-201252.29 linear feet (126 Boxes)

-The Negatives series holds the negative strips and sheets associated with Marcus's assignments, which she stored separately.
+Series II holds the negative strips and sheets corresponding to some prints and slides, especially those shot before the 2000s, found in Series I, which Marcus stored separately.
 Selection information and technical lab notes sometimes appear in these files.
 The vast majority of negatives were shot in black-and-white 35 millimeter format.
-A substantial quantity of black-and-white 120 millimeter film is also present, with color or larger format negatives appearing rarely.
+A substantial quantity of black-and-white 120 millimeter film is included, while only a scant quantity of color or larger format negatives is present.